harikagujjula/react-project/src/components/OnlineShoppingDemo/README.md

       * As we know, normally we are not allowed to use React hooks inside if or for loops.
 But use() hook allows us to even inside loops making it more flexible than useContext().
+    11. With Older versions of React, you might also encounter consuming of context done by using .Consumer property(similar to .Provider).
+      - The component consuming the context should be wrapped by <DummyContext.Consumer>.
-    11. Link Context to the State.
+    12. Link Context to the State.
+    13. When a context value changes, the component that accesses the context value will get re-executed.